pavelkomarov/pavelkomarov.github.io/_things/quotes.md

 "What's the point of having fuck you money if you never say fuck you?"
 --Sam Harris on oligarchs bowing to Trump

+"Oh of course [it wouldn't be the same for a leftist to consider the Mormons vs Islam], because the Mormons, these are little white girls being mistreated by rapists and pedophiles and moral lunatics.
+I mean, Warren Jeffs was hurled into prison and everyone wanted to skin those guys alive when they got their hands on them.
+We sent the SWAT team in to kick down the door to rescue those poor girls from the FLDS cult.
+This cult isn't half as bad as what's going on throughout the Muslim world.
+I mean, when you look the work you'd have to do to make the FLDS church more obnoxious than Islamism and jihadism, you'd have to add suicide bombing and exporting terrorism across the globe and a martyrology [and female genital mutilation].
+There's just no comparison between the two, and yet everyone saw what was wrong with---just the fact that these girls had to wear Little House on the Prairie dresses was considered an offense beyond the pale on CNN when that story was in the news.
+And it didn't matter that these girls when you stuck a mic in their faces said "No, no, I wanted to marry.
+I wanted to be one of 8 wives married to this guy who's 50 years older than me.
+I love him.
+This is my religion."
+We didn't care.
+We realized these girls had been brainwashed.
+There's no women's march where girls are wearing these tradwife dresses and they're saying that they don't want to vote and they're happy to be the property of the men in their lives.
+You'd have to add honor killing.
+How much honor killing's happening in the LDS church?
+I don’t know.
+Maybe you can count it on one hand?
+But no, honor killing's a staple of the Muslim world.
+So it's just at some point we're going to have to understand what we're dealing with here and the double standards that are keeping all the good people blind---or half the good people blind---in our culture.
+I think that it is unraveling.
+It's unraveling in Western Europe to a degree now that was all too predictable, and it will unravel here if we give it time."
+--Sam Harris #477

+"Mindfulness helps with everything because in each moment there's either something for you to do or there isn't.
+Right?
+So if there's something for you to do, well then you should just do that thing.
+Again, this applies even in emergencies.
+The house is on fire, and you now need to get your kids out to safety, and so you have to escape.
+So action's required, and you don't need to suffer over performing that action; you just have to do the thing.
+Now if there's nothing you can do to change your situation or to change the risk you're confronting, well then your misery is adding nothing to that occasion either.
+In either case your misery is extra.
+Now this can be a high bar to clear for people who don't have a mindfulness practice, but once you do, you can actually differentiate these components to your engagement with your life moment to moment.
+You can have a highly energized, motivated, even adrenalized experience that isn't a miserable one.
+Right?
+You can be responding to an emergency and not be miserable.
+You can be making decisions over a longer time horizon that entail a lot---that are kind of scary decisions.
+You could say, "Okay I need a surgery, and in two weeks I'm gonna have a surgery which I'm anxious about.
+But all things considered it is just the right decision, and now the surgery's on the calendar, and now I've got this thing looming."
+Okay, but now the question is: over the next 14 days how much time are you going to spend being miserable because you're anxious about the surgery?
+All of those moments are discretionary once you know how to be mindful.
+Once you've decided what you have to do, there really is no more to think about, really.
+Now you will helplessly be knocked around by your thoughts, but that's where mindfulness comes in: If you don't have a mindfulness practice, you are going to be the mere hostage of those thoughts.
+So you'll be as anxious and as fearful and as worried and as sleepless as you'll be, because your mind is completely out of control for the next two weeks.
+There simply is no alternative to mental training once you get into a situation like that.
+The time to develop a mindfulness practice is before you really need it, not when you're in the middle of that maelstrom....This is a capacity you can develop, and it really does provide relief.
+Every time you find yourself suffering, you can recognize that you're thinking without noticing that you're thinking and then wake up from that dream.
+And it doesn't change the fact that you still might have to have a surgery in two weeks, but again all of the suffering that precedes it is unnecessary, and the same will be true afterwards.
+You're just going to be in the company of your thoughts 99% of the time."
+--Sam Harris, #468

 "Live in truth."
 --ethos of Vaclav Havel